-The expected long-term rate-of-return on assets was 7.0% at December 31, 2020 and 2019.
+The expected long-term rate-of-return on assets was 6.7% and 7.0% at December 31, 2021 and 2020, respectively.
 This assumption represents the rate of return on plan assets reflecting the average rate of earnings expected on the funds invested or to be invested to provide for the benefits included in the projected benefit obligation.
 The assumption has been determined by reflecting expectations regarding future rates of return for the portfolio considering the asset distribution and related historical rates of return.
 The appropriateness of the assumption is reviewed annually.